Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 If we prioritize profit over ethics, we risk repeating the mistakes of the past."

 **Marcus**: "I see your point, but we also need to think about the bigger picture.
-If we don't act decisively, we risk falling behind in the global economy."
+If we don't act decisively, we risk falling behind in the global economy.
+But I understand your concerns; perhaps we can find a way to balance both."

 **Isabella**: "Falling behind shouldn't come at the expense of our values.
 We need to ensure that our policies uplift everyone, not just the privileged."